 Excessive Lacrimation (Tearing) - Basics

 Excessive lacrimation (or tearing, i.e. watery eyes) comes about when the body produces too many tears or there are drainage issues with the tear duct.
 General causes are allergies, conjunctivitis, blepharitis and blockage of the tear duct among others and may also arise from eyestrain.
 From a Chinese perspective lacrimation issues are generally have relatively acute causes (colds, allergies, etc.) or more systemic causes - what we call liver fire, liver yin deficiency, etc. which accompany other issues such as headaches, insomnia and anxiety as examples.

 Below you will find alternative and natural treatment options including those from a Chinese Medicine perspective for Excessive Lacrimation.

-Acupuncture Points That May Be Useful For Excessive Lacrimation (Tearing)
+4 Points Are Empirically Important For Excessive Lacrimation (Tearing)

 Where Do I Go Next?

 Have questions about excessive lacrimation (tearing)?
 Or want to discuss treatment techniques?
 You may reach us and our community of practitioners by using our forums